What is IVF?

 However, it is important to note that the cost of IVF in India is significantly lower than in many other countries, including the United States and the United Kingdom, where the cost of a single cycle can exceed $10,000 USD.

-Factors affecting cost of IVF:
+Factors Affecting the Cost of IVF:

 There are a number of factors that can affect the cost of IVF in India, including:

-- Clinic location: The cost of IVF can vary depending on the location of the clinic.
+- Clinic Location: The cost of IVF can vary depending on the location of the clinic.
 Clinics in major cities such as Mumbai and Delhi may be more expensive than those in smaller towns or rural areas.

 - Clinic reputation: Clinics with a reputation for high success rates may charge more for IVF services.